codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/trigger-a-k8s-deployment-from-docker-registry.md

 ---
-title: "Trigger a Kubernetes Deployment from a Dockerhub Push Event"
+title: "Trigger a Kubernetes Deployment from a Docker Hub Push Event"
 description: "Learn how to trigger a Kubernetes deployment when an image is updated"
 group: example-catalog
 sub_group: cd-examples